PerfectXu88/Awesome-LM-AD-Decision/README.md

 * **Domain Knowledge Distillation from Large Language Model: An Empirical Study in the Autonomous Driving Domain** : This paper directly investigates distilling domain knowledge from LLMs (specifically ChatGPT) for the autonomous driving domain, developing a web-based distillation assistant.
 * **General VLM/VLLM Surveys** : These surveys often discuss how foundation models like CLIP are pre-trained on large-scale data and then their knowledge is transferred to downstream tasks through techniques like prompt tuning, visual adaptation, or knowledge distillation.
 This is a core concept in leveraging foundation models.
 * **Mixing Left and Right-Hand Driving Data in a Hierarchical Framework with LLM Generation** : While focused on data compatibility, this work uses an LLM-based sample generation method and techniques like MMD to reduce the domain gap between datasets from different driving rule domains (left-hand vs. right-hand drive).
 This can be seen as a form of domain adaptation or transfer learning for trajectory prediction models.

+## **Datasets and Benchmarks**

+* **nuScenes** : A large-scale multimodal dataset widely used for various AD tasks, including 3D object detection, tracking, and prediction.
+It features data from cameras, LiDAR, and radar, along with full sensor suites and map information.
+Several works like LightEMMA , OpenDriveVLA , and GPT-Driver  utilize nuScenes for evaluation or data generation.
+It is also used for tasks like BEV retrieval  and dense captioning.
+* **BDD-X (Berkeley DeepDrive eXplanation)** : This dataset provides textual explanations for driving actions, making it particularly relevant for training and evaluating interpretable AD models.
+DriveGPT4  and ADAPT  are evaluated on BDD-X. It contains video sequences with corresponding control signals and natural language narrations/reasoning.
+* **Waymo Open Dataset (WOMD)** : A large and diverse dataset with high-resolution sensor data, including LiDAR and camera imagery.
+Used in works like OmniDrive for Q&A data generation  and by LLMs Powered Context-aware Motion Prediction.
+Also used for scene simulation in ChatSim.
+WOMD-Reasoning is a language dataset built upon WOMD focusing on interaction descriptions and driving intentions.
+* **DriveLM** : A benchmark and dataset focusing on driving with graph visual question answering.
+TS-VLM is evaluated on DriveLM.
+It aims to assess perception, prediction, and planning reasoning through QA pairs in a directed graph, with versions for CARLA and nuScenes.
+* **LingoQA** : A benchmark and dataset specifically designed for video question answering in autonomous driving.
+It contains over 419k QA pairs from 28k unique video scenarios, covering driving reasoning, object recognition, action justification, and scene description.
+It also proposes the Lingo-Judge evaluation metric.
+* **CARLA Simulator & Datasets** : While a simulator, CARLA is extensively used to generate data and evaluate AD models in closed-loop settings.
+Works like LeapAD , LMDrive , and LangProp  use CARLA for experiments and data collection.
+DriveLM-Carla is a specific dataset generated using CARLA.
+* **Argoverse** : A dataset suite with a focus on motion forecasting, 3D tracking, and HD maps.
+Argoverse 2 is used in challenges like 3D Occupancy Forecasting.
+* **KITTI** : One of the pioneering datasets for autonomous driving, still used for tasks like 3D object detection and tracking.
+* **Cityscapes** : Focuses on semantic understanding of urban street scenes, primarily for semantic segmentation.
+* **UCU Dataset (In-Cabin User Command Understanding)** : Part of the LLVM-AD Workshop, this dataset contains 1,099 labeled user commands for autonomous vehicles, designed for training models to understand human instructions within the vehicle.
+* **MAPLM (Large-Scale Vision-Language Dataset for Map and Traffic Scene Understanding)** : Also from the LLVM-AD Workshop, MAPLM combines point cloud BEV and panoramic images for rich road scenario images and multi-level scene description data, used for QA tasks.
+* **NuPrompt** : A large-scale language prompt set based on nuScenes for driving scenes, consisting of 3D object-text pairs, used in Prompt4Driving.
+* **nuDesign** : A large-scale dataset (2300k sentences) constructed upon nuScenes via a rule-based auto-labeling methodology for 3D dense captioning.
+* **SUP-AD** : A dataset created for the DriveVLM project, constructed through a data mining and annotation pipeline, focusing on scene understanding for planning tasks.
+* **LaMPilot** : An interactive environment and dataset designed for evaluating LLM-based agents in a driving context, containing scenes for command tracking tasks.
+* **DRAMA (Joint Risk Localization and Captioning in Driving)** : Provides linguistic descriptions (with a focus on reasons) of driving risks associated with important objects.
+* **HAD (Human-To-Vehicle Advice for Self-Driving Vehicles)** : A dataset for grounding human advice for self-driving vehicles.
+* **Rank2Tell** : A multimodal ego-centric dataset for ranking importance levels of objects/events and generating textual reasons for the importance.
+* **OpenX-Embodiment Dataset** : While broader, it's a large-scale robotics dataset used in training generalist VLA models like RT-X, which have implications for AD.
+* **HighwayEnv** : A collection of environments for autonomous driving and tactical decision-making research, often used for RL-based approaches and LLM decision-making evaluations (e.g., by DiLu, MTD-GPT).